Ireland

 Childlessness rate (TCR)

 Ireland’s lifetime childlessness rate (TCR) reached 35.7% in 2024.
 It is essentially unchanged from 2023 (little change).
 Across the most recent five-year window (2020–2024), childlessness has been rising with an average of 34.5%.
 Compared with the long-run norm from the 2020s (34.5%), Ireland’s current TCR is higher by about 1.2pp.
 A sustained high for childlessness occurred in the early 2020s (2022–2024), averaging 35.9%.
+Globally ranking is not available because the country is outside the current rankable comparison set.
+Within Europe ranking is not available because the country is outside the current rankable comparison set.

 | Year | TCR | Year | TCR |